-When reviewing an integration in order to certify it as an official Xero Add-on, the team reviews a number of aspects.
+When reviewing an integration in order to certify it as an official Xero connected app, the team reviews a number of aspects.
 These are to ensure that the integration will work as well as possible for as many Xero users as possible, and support issues for everyone are kept to a minimum.

 In this guide, we have detailed a number of aspects that prospective partners should consider before putting their integration forward for review.

 The Xero product is available in versions for Australia, New Zealand, United Kingdom and the United States of America.
 For customers in other regions, a 'Rest of World' version is available.